PDM4AR/exercises/docs/00-preliminaries.md

 #### Setting up Git

+For __Linux__ or __Mac__ users:
-**(Linux, Mac)** Download Git for your OS from [this site](https://git-scm.com/downloads).
-Then set up Git and authenticate with GitHub following the instructions [here](https://docs.github.com/en/get-started/git-basics/set-up-git).
+- Download and install Git for your OS from [this site](https://git-scm.com/downloads).
+- Set up Git and authenticate with GitHub following the instructions [here](https://docs.github.com/en/get-started/git-basics/set-up-git).
+You are free to pick the connecting and credential caching options that you are most comfortable with.

-**(Windows)** Install and set up Git on both Windows and WSL following the instructions [here](https://docs.github.com/en/get-started/git-basics/set-up-git).
-We recommend connecting to GitHub over HTTPS and using Git Credential Manager (GCM) to store your Git credentials.
-Simply follow [this section](https://docs.github.com/en/get-started/git-basics/caching-your-github-credentials-in-git?platform=windows#git-credential-manager) to get GCM for Windows and [this section](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/wsl.md#configuring-wsl-with-git-for-windows-recommended) for WSL.
-Later, you can clone the GitHub repository using HTTPS either on WSL (recommended) or Windows.
+For __Windows__ users,
+- Download and install Git for Windows from [here](https://git-scm.com/downloads/win), which comes with the Git Credential Manager (GCM).
+- The simplist way to connect to GitHub on Windows is over HTTPS and use GCM to store your Git credentials.
+See [here](https://docs.github.com/en/get-started/git-basics/caching-your-github-credentials-in-git?platform=windows#git-credential-manager) for detailed instructions.

+Notes for __Windows__ users:
+- VS Code with Dev Container extension(see below) automatically forwards your cached credential from Windows to the container.
+This means you can perform all Git operations both on Windows and inside the container without re-authenticating.
+- If you clone the repository on Windows (as instructed above), remember that Linux-based containers will access those files through the Windows filesystem.
+This causes significant overhead for file-intensive operations (e.g., I/O, dependency installation). **For this course, the impact is negligible since no bulky I/O operations are expected.**
+- The “proper” way for performance-critical projects is to clone the repository inside WSL instead of Windows.
+This requires configuring GCM on WSL separately.
+Instructions are available [here](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/wsl.md#configuring-wsl-with-git-for-windows-recommended).

 #### _Resources_
 {: #git-resources}